oruga-ui/oruga/packages/oruga/src/components/tree/examples/index.md

 When having to many options, consider adding a max height using the `scrollHeight` property, which allows to cap the tree at a fixed `max-height`.
 This will render a long tree of options with a scrollbar.
 The component will emit a `scroll-start` or `scroll-end` event, when the top or bottom of the tree is reached.

+A group can be forced to stay open by setting `collapsable="false"`.

 <ExampleViewer :component="Scrollable" :code="ScrollableCode" />

 ### Empty